Novak Djokovic is one win away from a calendar grand slam and 21st major title

 Of the final, he said: "It's going to be more interesting in terms of tactic what I'm going to prepare ..
 No matter the score, I'm just going to turn up the heat, if I can say, and try to do my best, even more than what I did in Melbourne."

-At the Tokyo Olympics this summer, Djokovic -- who had already won the Australian Open, French Open and Wimbledon -- had the opportunity to go for a so-called golden slam, winning Olympic gold in addition to all four majors.
+At the Tokyo Olympics this summer, Djokovic -- who had already won the Australian Open, French Open and Wimbledon -- had the opportunity to go for the golden slam.

-Instead, Djokovic left without a medal after losing to Zverev in the semifinals.
+Instead, he left without a medal after losing to Zverev in the semifinals.
 It was Zverev, a finalist at last year's US Open, who went on to win the gold medal in the best-of-three-sets format.